ZOMALAB Founders

 Blake McKinley is the Director of Programs for ZOMA Foundation where guides the philanthropic strategy and oversees the strategic direction of the foundation’s programs.
 He specializes in the development and execution of impact strategies and brings experience in education, workforce development, energy, community economic development, conservation, agriculture, and water and sanitation.

-Prior to ZOMALAB, Blake spent more than a decade working across social impact.
+Prior to ZOMA Foundation, Blake spent more than a decade working across social impact.
 He was a Manager at Prosono, where he provided strategy and operations expertise to nonprofits and social enterprises.
 Prior to Prosono, he co-launched a social enterprise and led market-based development projects for iDE, an international NGO working in Africa and Asia.

 Blake earned a B.A. in International Relations and a M.A. in Global Finance, Trade, and Economic Integration from the University of Denver.
 He is an alumnus of the American Express Leadership Academy and previously served as the Secretary of the Board for Elephant Energy.

-Senior Grants Manager, ZOMA Foundation
+Senior Grants Manager

 Theresa Edwards